zio/zio-http/docs/dsl/handler_aspect.md

 ## Leveraging Output Context

-When writing a middleware, in some cases, we want to pass some information from the middleware to the request handler which is at the end of the stack.
+When writing a handler aspect, in some cases, we want to pass some information from the handler aspect to the request handler which is at the end of the stack.

 If we take a look at the definition of `HandlerAspect`, we can see that it has two type parameters, `Env` and `CtxOut`.
 The `CtxOut` is the output context.
 When we don't need to pass any context to the output, we use `Unit` as the output context, otherwise, we can utilize any type as the output context.